NSO Group

 NSO Group Technologies Limited (NSO standing for Niv, Shalev, and Omri, the names of the company's founders) is an Israeli cyber-intelligence firm primarily known for its proprietary spyware Pegasus, which is capable of remote zero-click surveillance of smartphones.
-It employed almost 500 people as of 2017.
+As of 2017, it employed almost 500 people.

 NSO claims that it provides authorized governments with technology that helps them combat terror and crime.
 The company says that it deals with government clients only.
 Pegasus spyware is classified as a weapon by Israel and any export of the technology must be approved by the government.

 According to several reports, NSO Group spyware has been used to target human rights activists and journalists in various countries, was used for state espionage against Pakistan, for warrantless domestic surveillance of Israeli citizens by Israeli police, and played a role in the murder of Saudi dissident Jamal Khashoggi by agents of the Saudi government.

 In 2019, instant messaging company WhatsApp and its parent company Meta Platforms (then known as Facebook) sued NSO under the United States Computer Fraud and Abuse Act.
-In 2021, Apple filed a lawsuit against NSO in the U.S., and the US included NSO Group in its Entity List for acting against U.S. national security and foreign policy interests, effectively banning U.S. companies from supplying NSO.
+In 2021, Apple filed a lawsuit against NSO in the US, and the US included NSO Group in its Entity List for acting against US national security and foreign policy interests, effectively banning US companies from supplying NSO.

 Corporate profile

 Overview

-NSO Group is a subsidiary of the Q Cyber Technologies group of companies.
+NSO Group is part of the cyber-arms industry.
+It is a subsidiary of the Q Cyber Technologies group of companies.
 Q Cyber Technologies is the name the NSO Group uses in Israel, but the company goes by OSY Technologies in Luxembourg, and in North America, a subsidiary formerly known as Westbridge.
 It has operated through various other companies around the world.